kenneth-wang/url-shortener/README.md

 ## Tests
 - Integration tests for the APIs can be found under:
   - `src/test/kotlin/com/example/urlshortener/urls/controller`
-- Unit tests for mock classes and service logic can be found under:
+- Unit tests for service logic can be found under:
-  - `src/test/kotlin/com/example/urlshortener/urls/datasource/mock`
   - `src/test/kotlin/com/example/urlshortener/urls/service`

 ## Other notes